Anandamayi Ma: Early life

-When Nirmala was about seventeen, she went to live with her husband who was working in the town of Ashtagram.
+When Nirmala was about 17, she went to live with her husband who was working in the town of Ashtagram.
 Their relationship was not in accordance with social norms as it was a celibate marriage—whenever thoughts of lust occurred to Ramani, Nirmala's body would apparently take on the qualities of death.
 In Ashtagram Nirmala manifested symptoms of religious ecstasy for the first time in public, accompanied by extraordinary psycho-energetic and physical phenomena.
 Her parents were then informed by the villagers that Nirmala Sundari had become "hysterical."
-Her husband, however, took her in defense and reported to his in-laws that Nirmala was perfectly healthy.
+Her husband, however, took up her defense and reported to his in-laws that Nirmala was perfectly healthy.
 In 1918, the couple moved to Bajitpur, where they stayed until 1924.
 In this period, Nirmala Sundari continued to fall back into spiritual rapture (bhāva) while listening to kirtan.
 Bholanath was somewhat concerned about that as she would then often fall to the ground and sometimes take hours to return to a normal state of consciousness.

 According to her spiritual biographers, from the end of 1918, Nirmala Sundari was completely absorbed in the name of God (harinām) at night, which emanated without effort and in unison with inhalation and exhalation.
 During this time, yogic postures (āsanas) are said to have manifested spontaneously:

 "Sometimes the legs stretched of their own accord and then gradually formed themselves into the lotus position or some other body position without the help of the hands. [...]
 When the body became completely still and remained seated for a while, I went to sleep.
 The next morning when I got up early, the body felt light and from the feet to the head a wave of bliss flowed through me.
 Of this kind was the experience.
 Day and night, an overflowing light of bliss pervaded me."